Healthy Kids: My goal chart

 - play outside every day

-- limit screen time to less than two hours a day.
+- limit screen time to less than one hour a day.

 Sleep helps your child to restore their energy and is important for their growth and development.
 A goal could be to: